A Historic Cabernet Tasting: 2025 Taste Washington Seminar Review

 For a while the 14 Hands’ single varietals Cabernet Sauvignon and Merlot were only available at restaurants.
 The winery sold their Hot to Trot Red Blend in stores (also exceptional

 another post for another day), but fans cried out for their Cabs and Merlots.
-Hallelujah, they are now available at your local grocery or drug store for about $10!
+Hallelujah, these are now also available to the general drinking public!
 In my not-so-humble opinion, this is the apex of affordable, extremely smooth, drinkable, high quality Washington red wine.

 I secretly hope Washington wine doesn’t get too popular and correspondingly expensive (or worse, of inferior quality).
 That would be devastating.
 It’s definitely gaining more and more fans around the globe, and for good reason.
 Until that day comes, drink up!
 If this is your first foray into Washington red wine, this is my highest recommendation to you.